Best tool for X · Sales outreach

 Map blocker language to the strongest first entry page

-- “Which outreach tool should we use?” → stay compare-first on this page and lock one lane now.
+- “Which outreach tool should we use?” → stay compare entry on this page and lock one path now.

-- “Our messaging is weak and replies are low” → run outreach route first, then return to compare only if lane uncertainty remains.
+- “Our messaging is weak and replies are low” → run outreach route first, then return to compare only if path uncertainty remains.

 - “Leads are low fit before outreach starts” → route first to qualification instead of changing outreach tools.